petersli/psh/README.md

 ## Moving Forward (Features to Add)

+Shell features
 - Smart autocomplete and autocorrect
 - Make copy-paste in vim go to system clipboard, especially over ssh

+Potential features for a new terminal
+- Click to move cursor
+- Chat / real-time collaboration